-(iii) When VOCs are detected in the first year of quarterly sampling (or any other subsequent sample that may be taken), regardless of vulnerability, monitoring must be repeated every three months, as required under paragraph 5.8.2 (b) of this section.

-(3) The Department may reduce the frequency of monitoring to once per year for a ground water system or surface water system detecting VOCs at levels consistently less than the MCL for three consecutive years.

-(4) Vulnerability of each public water system shall be determined by DEQ based upon an assessment of the following factors:

-(i) Previous monitoring results;

-(ii) Number of persons served by public water system;

-(iii) Proximity of a smaller system to a larger system;

-(iv) Proximity to commercial or industrial use, disposal, or storage of Volatile Synthetic Organic Chemicals;

-(v) Protection of the water source.

-(5) A system is deemed to be vulnerable for a period of three years after any positive measurement of one or more contaminants listed in paragraph

-5.9.1 or paragraph 5.8.1 except for trihalomethanes or other demonstrated disinfection by-products.

-(i) Compliance with paragraph 5.8.1 shall be determined based on the results of running annual average of quarterly sampling for each sampling location.
+- taken), regardless of vulnerability, monitoring must be repeated every three months, as required under paragraph 5.8.2 (b) of this section. - (3) The Division may reduce the frequency of monitoring to once per year for a ground water system or surface water system detecting VOCs at levels consistently less than the MCL for three consecutive years. - (4) Vulnerability of each public water system shall be determined by Division based upon an assessment of the following factors: - (i) Previous monitoring results; - (ii) Number of persons served by public water system; - (iii) Proximity of a smaller system to a larger system; - (iv) Proximity to commercial or industrial use, disposal, or storage of Volatile Synthetic Organic Chemicals; - (v) Protection of the water source. - (5) A system is deemed to be vulnerable for a period of three years after any positive measurement of one or more contaminants listed in paragraph 5.9.1 or paragraph 5.8.1 except for trihalomethanes or other demonstrated disinfection by-products. - (i) Compliance with paragraph 5.8.1 shall be determined based on the results of running annual average of quarterly sampling for each sampling location.
 If one location's average is greater than the MLC, then the system shall be deemed to be out of compliance.
 If a public water system has a distribution system separable from other parts of the distribution system with no interconnections, only that part of the system that exceeds any MLC as specified in paragraph 5.8.1 will be deemed out of compliance.
-The Department may reduce the public notice requirement to that portion of the system which is out of compliance.
+The Division may reduce the public notice requirement to that portion of the system which is out of compliance.
 If any one sample result would cause the annual average to be exceeded, then the system shall be deemed to be out of compliance immediately.
 For systems that only take one sample per location because no VOCs were detected, compliance shall be based on that one sample.